IDMNYU/webDev_C_Fall2022/week02/README.md

 mv -  “move” - move file (will also overwrite a file if: "mv file.txt renamedFile.txt)

 ```
+###### Exercise - theZoo
+The animals are running the zoo.
+Download theZoo folder In terminal or power shell, using unix commands put all the animals in their proper places!

 ###### Web Dev Texts + Tutorials - HTML
 * [MDN Intro to HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML)